usnistgov/SAMURAI/docs/data/index.rst

 Calibration Information
 ---------------------------

 All of the data was calibrated using the NIST Microwave Uncertainty framework.
-Most often a 2 port short-open-load-thru (SOLT) calibration performed at the face of the WR-28 waveguide section (right where the antenna is attached) using a keysight `WR-28 Calibration Kit <https://www.keysight.com/en/pd-1000000722%3Aepsg%3Apro-pn-R11644A/mechanical-calibration-kit-265-to-40-ghz-waveguide-wr-28?cc=US&lc=eng>`_.
+Most often a 2-port short-open-load-thru (SOLT) calibration performed at the face of the WR-28 waveguide section (right where the antenna is attached) using a keysight `WR-28 Calibration Kit <https://www.keysight.com/en/pd-1000000722%3Aepsg%3Apro-pn-R11644A/mechanical-calibration-kit-265-to-40-ghz-waveguide-wr-28?cc=US&lc=eng>`_.
 The `Microwave Uncertainty Framework (MUF) <https://www.nist.gov/services-resources/software/wafer-calibration-software>`_ developed at national institute of standards and technology (NIST) is then used to apply the calibration to the data in post-processing.